-- 9.1 On the basis of your understanding of the passage, answer the following questions.
-10 - (a) To make an obeisance is to - (i) sacrifice something. - (ii) present a gift. - (iii) honour someone. - (iv) show submission. - Ans. (iii) honour someone. - (b) Why does the writer say Herodotus' writings are fascinating to read? - (i) Because he was one of the earliest writers of Egyptian myths and legends. - (ii) Because he blended myths and legends with Egyptian history. - (iii) Because he wrote a mix of various myths, legends, and Egyptian history. - (iv) Because he used myths and legends to explain customs of Egypt. - Ans. (ii) Because he blended myths and legends with Egyptian history. - (c) Complete the following with a phrase.In ancient Egypt, elders were - Ans. given a lot of respect. - (d) Infer one reason for the following, based on information in paragraph 1. - 'Of the people and customs of Egypt he says...' - Ans.
-Herodotus knew a lot about Egypt because he travelled widely and observed various cultures and people closely. - (e) Complete the following analogy correctly with a word or phrase from paragraph 4. general: Arts and Humanities;: Engineering - Ans. specialized - (f) Give one reason to prove that medicine in ancient Egypt was very advanced. - (i) Egyptians practiced medicine in a casual general manner.
+9.1 On the basis of your understanding of the passage, answer the following questions.
+10

+- (a) To make an obeisance is to

+- (i) sacrifice something.

+- (ii) present a gift.

+- (iii) honour someone.

+- (iv) show submission.

+Ans. (iii) honour someone.

+- (b) Why does the writer say Herodotus's writings are fascinating to read? - (i) Because he was one of the earliest writers of Egyptian myths and legends. - (ii) Because he blended myths and legends with Egyptian history. - (iii) Because he wrote a mix of various myths, legends, and Egyptian history. - (iv) Because he used myths and legends to explain customs of Egypt. - Ans. (ii) Because he blended myths and legends with Egyptian history. - (c) Complete the following with a phrase.

+In ancient Egypt, elders were

+Ans. given a lot of respect.

+- (d) Infer one reason for the following, based on information in paragraph 1. - 'Of the people and customs of Egypt he says...' - Ans.
+Herodotus knew a lot about Egypt because he travelled widely and observed various cultures and people closely. - (e) Complete the following analogy correctly with a word or phrase from paragraph 4.